aaravporwal/pong/README.md

 # Pong Game
 This is a simple Pong game built using Python and the Pygame library.
+The little twist here being that the paddles are the images of Orpheus!
 The game features a player-controlled paddle on the left side and an AI-controlled opponent paddle on the right side.
 The objective is to score points by getting the ball past the opponent's paddle.

  # Features
 1. Player-controlled Paddle (Left): The player can move the paddle up and down using the arrow keys.